 Thursday

-Building a social platform for remote teams to build strong culture
+Reimagining a new paradigm for remote teams to socialize, connect, and build a strong culture—beyond video calls.

 Details